JTok/docker-containers/splunk/README.md

 * `/license` For loading an enterprise license in the app.

 All three volumes are optional, but to have a persistent install, you should map /opt/splunk/var.
-## This docker originally created at dmaxwell351/docker-containers
+## This docker originally created at dmaxwell351/docker-containers and splunk/docker-splunk